satojkee/autoria-scraper/README.md

 ## Short structure description
 There are 2 main scrapers:
-- `autoria_scraper.core.scrapers.listing.ListingScraper` - this one is executed first and his goal is: **obtaining direct links to the listed cars**
+- `autoria_scraper.core.scrapers.listing.ListingScraper` - this one is executed first and its goal is: **obtaining direct links to the listed cars**
   - Returns a collection of links (approx. 350k);
   - Total execution time ~ 1-2 hours (based on hardware and settings).